dwblair/farmer-node/README.md

 If you have [node](https://nodejs.org/) installed, you can install altcloud with `npm i -g altcloud`.

+(For the cron job to succeed–it just creates fake data periodically–you'll need node installed.)

 Alternatively, you can download the appropriate altcloud build for your platform and save it in this directory or somewhere in your `PATH`.

 - [Mac](altcloud.io/macos/altcloud)